VictorPerezAsuaje/100-days-of-scss/README.md

 - Color palette on SCSS variables (not mapped)
 - Basic resets for margin, padding, font-family, etc.

+However, I may use all or none depending on the situation.

 Here you will see the whole list of projects done: http://todayilearned.eu/ 😄

 ## 🤘 Acknoledgements